-Frequently Asked Questions about our private, open source protocol
+Frequently Asked Questions about our private, open-source protocol

-P: I remember hearing that currently, servers tied to @signs are 4 MB, and I was wondering what the plan for expansion is in the future?
+P: I remember hearing that currently, servers tied to atSigns are 4 MB, and I was wondering what the plan for expansion is in the future?
 I could think of a couple, like just expanding storage as demand grows, having different yearly subscription price tiers for different storage levels, or even selling your own standalone servers that people could have next to their routers or something, but I just wanted to check what your guys’ plan is so we can plan our growth with it too!

 K & C: First, as to the storage question: